 - Startup grants typically include requirements for how the money will be used that must be followed, or the grant money will need to be repaid.

 - This type of funding usually involves a highly competitive application process.

-- Most startup grants have very specific qualifications you and your startup must meet in order to be given funding.
+- Most startup grants have very specific qualifications you and your startup company must meet in order to be given funding.

 - You retain ownership of your startup rather than trading in equity.

 - Startup loans allow you to build business credit.